QubesOS/qubes-video-companion/README.md

     - Only high quality and robust GStreamer ["Base" and "Good" plugins](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/raw/master/README) are used to minimize the possibility of bugs
         - Additionally, only the most common and battle-hardened GStreamer components and formats are used
     - Any complex operations (such as video conversions where necessary) are done on the side of the sending machine where the video data is still inherently trusted
+        - This does not include any compression that may be done by the application using the video.
+That is the responsibility of said application.
     - Only small parts of two kernel modules ever touch untrusted video data: [`v4l2loopback`](https://github.com/umlaeute/v4l2loopback) and the Video4Linux2 (V4L2) driver in mainline Linux
         - This is a massive improvement to what it would have been previously using USBIP over Qubes RPC for passing through a USB webcam device thereby exposing the entire Linux USB stack to a potential attacker
     - Kernel modules are reloaded between Qubes Video Companion sessions to ensure a clean state